This is Mexico - Stay awhile and unwind...

 If you really don't want to do any cooking in your apartment's fully equipped kitchen, take a short stroll across the bridge at Piedra to the beach where you will find five restaurants clustered together, distinguishable from each other by the color of their tablecloths!
 Eat under the palm leaf palapa roofs, or have your drinks and food served to you on the beach at water's edge.
 Come back later for dinner or maybe just a margarita and watch the sunset.
 Visit the incredibly majestic Le Kliff, a five star restaurant perched on a cliff, where you can enjoy gourmet meals and breathtaking views.
 Walk down to the lower levels of this multi-leveled wonder to admire both the architecture and the view.

 If you're hankering for a little more activity, there are tons of things to do.
-Hike on well marked trails or take a water taxi to beaches further south: Colomitos, a small private beach; Las Animas, where you can parasail, jet ski, and eat at one of several good restaurants; Quimixto, where you can surf in the wintertime and/or take a horseback ride up the mountain to a waterfall.
+Hike on well marked trails or take a water taxi to beaches further south: Colomitos, a small private beach; Las Animas, where you can parasail, jet ski, and eat at one of several good restaurants.
 Ironically, many of the pricey tours from Vallarta travel south to these points, but you can go there for the cheap price of a water taxi!
 Go to Boca Divers right here in town to arrange scuba lessons, kayaking, snorkeling, and fishing tours.
 If you're here between Nov and May, you can take a whale watching tour or do what we did - hire a local fisherman to take you out into the big Bay of Banderas on his fishing boat (panga).
 You can go horseback riding in Mismaloya up a mountain road to where the movie "Predator 2" was filmed.
 Once there, lunch riverside and maybe take a dip in the river before riding back down the mountain.
 You can even horseback ride right in Boca with Pipo, who will take you on a nice, gentle ride up river.
 If you're feeling adventurous, you can go up the road a bit to Cheeco's Paradise restaurant on the river; take a canopy tour and return to the restaurant to enjoy a delicious lunch while you watch the daring rock diver!
 A little further south is the Vallarta Botanical Gardens, an exquisitely beautiful and quite impressive place.
 They also have a great restaurant, high up and looking down over the Rio los Horcones.

-On the other hand, if you just need a little rest and relaxation, there's always lounging in our pool or on the local beach, or in our entertainment room with its HDTV, DVD player, movies, books, cards, and games.
+On the other hand, if you just need a little rest and relaxation, there's always lounging by the pool or in one of our hammocks, or in our entertainment room with its HDTV, DVD player, movies, books, cards, and games.
+We have a massage table and can arrange a professional massage onsite.
+For babies, we have a Pack ‘n Play, a walker, a little stroller, and for the pool, a floating inner tube with a seat.
 We have WiFi so you can stay in touch with family, friends, business, whatever.
 We're always here to help you do just exactly what you want to do.